bors-ng-test-org/test_repo/README.md

 # test_repo

-Last done on 1 Sept 2017 two times
+Last done on 17 Nov 2017 one times